Introduction to WebAssembly and Blazor

 In this introduction we will look at how browsers are now capable of running .NET assemblies in the Browser

-using WebAssembly, Mono and Blazor.
+using WebAssembly, .NET 5 and Blazor.
 Getting hands on is the best way to learn.
-You’ll install the prerequisites

 - Building Rich Web Experiences, Past, Present and Future